pakshuang/ai-chat-survey/docs/backend.md

 #### c.
 Model (ChatGPT)
 ##### AI Engineering: Architecture

 The underlying model powering this app is the Large Language Model (LLM) GPT-4.
 A LLM was determined due to the business objective, which requires dynamic survey question generations.
-In order to address concerns by the user, who wishes for an entertaining and dynamic survey experience, as well as the client, who expects more robust data security measures and a more efficient method of gathering insights, we have derived a solution pipeline for the chat process.
+In order to address the demands of the user, who wishes for an entertaining and dynamic survey experience, as well as the client, who expects more robust data security measures and a more efficient method of gathering insights, we have outlined a few points of concern.

+1. The interview is conducted by the AI assistant.
+Therefore, the user should not be entering an input first.
+2. Where to supply The AI assistant with contextual information for the survey, which includes:
+    - Basic information about the product/service/brand.
+    - Initial survey responses by the user to base the interview questions on
+3. How do we ensure that the interview is carried out as smoothly as a semi-structured interview in real life?
+4. How do we improve the robustness of content moderation efforts and mitigate efforts to sabotage LLM responses as much as possible?

 <img src="./diagrams/images/prompt-eng-3.png" alt="drawing" style="height:350px;"/>
 <br>

 A detailed explanation on how we derived this solution and the incremental adjustments needed for this pipeline is in [llm.md](llm.md).